Bamiriondoragon/Obsidian-Vault-Sync/publish/School Work/Grade 10 - Bussiness/Unit 2 Marketing/Work/Rebranding Assignment/Whoop.md

 Everybody could gain something valuable from Whoop.
 ## Potential Form Questions

+1. Last Name, First Name
+2. Current Age
+3. Current Ocupation/ P
-1. Do You Prioritize your Health and Wellness?
+4.  **How much do you prioritize your Health and Wellness?**
-2.
-3. If yes to the previous question what aspect do you prioritize the most?
+5. **If yes to the previous question what aspect do you prioritize the most?**
 	1. Fitness
 	2. Sleep
-4. Are you a user  of the pr "Oura Ring"
+6. **Are you a user of the product "Oura Ring"**
-5. If yes to the previous question, Select what you like about this product.
+	1. Yes
+	2. No
+7. **Where do you see ads the most?**
-	1. Battery
+	1. Podcast
+	2. Tv
+	3. Sponsorships on YouTube
+	4. Social Media
+8. What